wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 * Run `kubectl get pods -l k8s-app=wavefront-collector -n <NAMESPACE>` to verify all collector instances are ready and available.
 * Pods are marked as not ready:
-  * If there are errors with starting pods, run `kubectl describe pod podname`, and check the events section for errors.
+  * If there are errors with starting pods, run `kubectl describe pod pod_name`, and check the events section for errors.
 For details on errors, see [Troubleshoot Applications on Kubernetes documentation](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/).
   * If the collector is running but has frequent restarts, only part of the data goes through.
 See [Check If the Collector Restarts Frequently](#step-4-check-if-the-collector-restarts-frequently) below.

   <table style="width: 100%;">